-How Will The Milwaukee Bucks Do in The 2014-2015 NBA Season?
+How Will the Milwaukee Bucks Do in the 2014-2015 NBA Season?

 Cautious Optimism for the Bucks

 The Milwaukee Bucks 2014-2015 season is being approached by most Bucks fans and me with cautious optimism.
 Following a horrendous 2013-2014 season in which everything bad happened, Milwaukee finished last in the NBA with a 15-67 record.
-There is only one way for the Bucks to go this season which I will examine in this hub.
+There is only one way for the Bucks to go this season which I will examine in this article.

 The Nightmarish 2013-2014 Season

 The 2013-2014 season was a nightmare for the Milwaukee Bucks and its fans beginning with the pre-season and continuing throughout the rest of the year.
-A few starters including point guard Brandon Knight were injured during the pre-season, resulting in rookie Nate Wolters opening the season as point guard.
+A few starters including point guard Brandon Knight were injured during the pre-season, resulting in rookie Nate Wolters opening the season as the point guard.
 Center Larry Sanders was injured throughout most of the year, and shooting guard O.J.
 Mayo never played much due to illness and not being in condition.
-Finally, there was discontent in coach Larry Drew's locker room leading to the trade of guard Gary Neal and release of Caron Butler during mid-season.
-Milwaukee never played well together, there was no team chemistry, and the Bucks were really not competitive at all during the season.
+Finally, there was discontent in coach Larry Drew's locker room leading to the trade of guard Gary Neal and the release of Caron Butler during mid-season.
+Milwaukee never played well together, there was no team chemistry, and the Bucks were not competitive at all during the season.

 Bucks Moves during 2014-2015 Pre-season